lostjared/ats/README.md

 Work in progress.
 In early stages still, but the goal of this project is to teach myself more about interpreters.
 This program just plays around with a few different concepts, but borrows a lot of the instructions and concepts from the book "the Atari Assembler".
+This is not an exact implementation I have made a few mistakes but was intended as a learning experience.

 First you need to install the GNU readline library if on OS X compile readline6 then install to /usr/local/